-In any case, the analysis here shows that the novel non-Lagrangian and non-perturbative tool of exotic quantization of FQH flux may shed valuable new insights on the old mystery ([147, §5.1][149, §1]) of the emergence and nature of anyonic quasi-particles in FQH systems and might usefully inform experimental searches for previously unrecognized effects.
+In any case, the analysis here shows that the novel non-Lagrangian and non-perturbative tool of exotic quantization of FQH flux may shed valuable new insights on the old mystery ([148, §5.1][150, §1]) of the emergence and nature of anyonic quasi-particles in FQH systems and might usefully inform experimental searches for previously unrecognized effects.
+This particular concerns anomalous FQH effects in fractional Chern insulators, we discuss this in [259].

-We highlight that the choice of classifying space $\mathcal{A}=S^2$ is in a sense only the simplest candidate; variants are possible - notably twisting (cf. footnote 16) and equivariantizations accounting for symmetry-protection (cf. [243]), which may potentially account for further fine structure.
-In particular, exotic flux quantization is not restricted to the topological flux sector, but, via its differential refinement, governs the full physical field content (cf. [250, §3.3]) where, for instance, the actual distances between anyon cores may be resolved for their effect.
+We highlight that the choice of classifying space $\mathcal{A}=S^2$ is in a sense only the simplest candidate; variants are possible - notably twisting (cf. footnote 16) and equivariantizations accounting for symmetry-protection (cf. [244][259]), which may potentially account for further fine structure.
+In particular, exotic flux quantization is not restricted to the topological flux sector, but, via its differential refinement, governs the full physical field content (cf. [251, §3.3]) where, for instance, the actual distances between anyon cores may be resolved for their effect.

-In view of our original derivation of the construction presented here via "geometric engineering" on M5-brane worldvolumes (footnote 6) it is particularly natural to compare the super-geometric enhancement of exotic flux-quantization ([113][252]) to effective super-symmetry of (excitations of) FQH systems, which has been reported recently [120][225].
+In view of our original derivation of the construction presented here via "geometric engineering" on M5-brane worldvolumes (footnote 6) it is particularly natural to compare the super-geometric enhancement of exotic flux-quantization ([114][253]) to effective super-symmetry of (excitations of) FQH systems, which has been reported recently [121][226].
 We hope to further discuss this elsewhere.